 MBA + Eligibility for the CFP® Exam

-Consists of eight business-administration courses and eight financial-planning (FP) courses.
+Consists of eight business-administration courses and seven financial-planning (FP) courses.
 The FP courses are accredited by the Certified Financial Planner (CFP®) Board of Standards.
 Upon completion of the program, you will earn an MBA in Financial Planning and gain eligibility to sit for the prestigious CFP® Certification Exam.

 MBA only; for those with CFP® certification

-Identical to the first track except for the fact that five of the introductory-level financial planning courses are replaced with advanced financial planning courses and interdisciplinary-study courses.
+Identical to the first track except for the fact that some of the introductory-level financial planning courses are replaced with advanced financial planning courses and interdisciplinary-study courses.
 Upon completion of the program, you will earn an MBA in Financial Planning.

 Eligibility to sit for the CFP® Exam only

-The certificate program is designed exclusively for professionals who have an MBA or other business-related professional degree (JD, CPA, etc.) or those with significant experience in the financial planning field.
+The certificate program is designed exclusively for individuals who have an MBA or other business-related professional degree (JD, CPA, etc.) or those with significant experience in the financial planning field.

 Compare your options